visioninhope/foundationallm/src/dotnet/CoreClient/readme.md

 1. Create a new instance of the `CoreRESTClient` and `CoreClient` classes:

     ```csharp
+    var coreUri = "<YOUR_CORE_API_URL>"; // e.g., "https://myfoundationallmcoreapi.com"
+    var credential = new AzureCliCredential(); // Can use any TokenCredential implementation, such as ManagedIdentityCredential or AzureCliCredential.
+    var options = new APIClientSettings // Optional settings parameter.
+Default timeout is 900 seconds.
+    {
+        Timeout = TimeSpan.FromSeconds(600)
+    };

     var coreRestClient = new CoreRESTClient(
-        "<YOUR_CORE_API_URL>", // e.g., "https://myfoundationallmcoreapi.com"
-        TimeSpan.FromSeconds(600)); // Optional timeout parameter.
-Default is 600 seconds.
+        coreUri,
+        credential,
+        options);
-    var coreClient = new CoreClient(coreRestClient);
+    var coreClient = new CoreClient(
+        coreUri,
+        credential,
+        options);
     ```

-2. Make an unauthenticated request to the Core API with the `CoreRESTClient` class:
+2. Make a request to the Core API with the `CoreRESTClient` class:

     ```csharp
     var status = await coreRestClient.Status.GetServiceStatusAsync();
     ```

-    > The service status endpoint is one of the only endpoints that does not require authentication.

-3. Make an authenticated request to the Core API with the `CoreClient` class:
+3. Make a request to the Core API with the `CoreClient` class:

     ```csharp
-    var results = await coreClient.GetAgentsAsync(token); // token is a valid JWT token
+    var results = await coreClient.GetAgentsAsync();
     ```

+> ![!TIP]
+> You can use the `FoundationaLLM.Common.Authentication.DefaultAuthentication` class to generate the `TokenCredential`.
+This class sets the `AzureCredential` property using the `ManagedIdentityCredential` when running in a production environment (`production` parameter of the `Initialize` method) and the `AzureCliCredential` when running in a development environment.
+> Example:
+> `DefaultAuthentication.Initialize(false, "Test");`
+> `var credentials = DefaultAuthentication.AzureCredential;`

 ### Use dependency injection with a configuration file